K04-Matsu/unit_1-2021/README.md

 Apart for this requirements, the owner is open to any type of game, topic or genre.

 ## Proposed Solution
+### Statement
+I will design and create a text-based game for a client who is the local game shop.
+The category of the game will be a RPG mystery game and will be created in python 3.7.
+The game will be made in the duration of 3 weeks and will be evaluated according to the criteria.

+### Description of the Game
+The game is called “Ember”.
+The game is about 2 male teenagers going into the famous haunted house in the forest for their lost friend.
+Through this research, the main character will encounter mysteries of the house and find out what is the truth behind everything of the incidents around the house.
+The game is a RPG mystery game with little horror essence included.
+The time limit of the game is 1hour.
+Throughout the game, the player will make various decisions based on the area they are in, and depending on the selection the game can change drastically.
+For instance, to make it to the true ending, the player will be required to make one specific choice at the early stage of the game.
+During the game, there will be quizzes.
+The quizzes that appear during the game are mostly original.
+However, some of them are famous riddles, some of them are based on IQ tests.
+As the player makes progress and goes to different chapters, the progress will be saved into another file.
+There are three types of endings, countless decisions.
+I made it as challenging as possible so that the player can enjoy the game.

+### Justification
+For coding the game, I will be using Python 3.7. since this is the only language I can create a product.
+The coding will contain all the knowledge I earned during the computer science classes.
+The OS will be macbook Catalina, this is because as I did some research, I found out that python now fully supports Macbook OS.
+The application will pycharm, the reason for this is because pycharm has easy to see error highlights which is very helpful for coding beginners like me.
+Additionally, pycharm has high processing speed and allows me to do more effecient coding.

 ## Success Criteria
 ### 1. The game has to be entirely text-based.